-In truth, Benjamin Lisabet is likely somewhat autistic.
-Enough to say straight out what she thinks and wants, unbothered by any social expectation that dating should involve suggestion, hesitation and an awkward game of trying to decide what the other thinks.
-She just stared at Mara over a crooked table in the pub, leant forwards and announced, far too loudly for the public house of a village where everyone has a terrible and unsuppressed interest in the goings-on of everyone else, that when Mara wants to move past hand-holding and walking out, she’s willing.
-Unashamed and unselfconscious, one booted foot hooked around Mara’s leg, Benjamin paused only to shoot Lis a dark glare when Esher’s best friend and Mara’s cousin started choking on his beer at the next table over.
+Benjamin Lisabet rings somewhat autistic, enough to fit in with Mara’s family.
+Enough to say what she thinks and wants, unbothered by any social expectation that dating should involve suggestion, hesitation and the awkward game of trying to presume another’s wishes.
+She stared at Mara, leant forwards and announced, far too loudly for the public house of a village where everyone has a terrible and unsuppressed interest in the goings-on of everyone else, that when Mara wants to move past hand-holding and walking out, she’s willing.
+Unashamed and unselfconscious, one booted foot hooked around Mara’s leg, Benjamin paused only to shoot Lis a dark glare when Mara’s cousin started choking on his beer at the next table over.

 “I love you,” Benjamin said, her cheeks flushed, her hands flapping, her green eyes bright even in the flickering light of the burnt-down candle stubs on the windowsill, her bodice and neckline tugged low for Mara’s appreciation.
 “I love you, Mara.
 When you want to do things, I want them.
 Say when.”